Xuanzang: Kingdoms of Kanyakubja, Ayodhya, Prayaga, Kausambi, Visaka

 About 700 li southeast is the country of Prayaga, on the banks of Yamuna river.
 It has luxuriant fruit trees and cereal crops, its people are kind and helpful.
 Most of them believe in heretical religions, and Prayaga has several hundreds of deva temples.
 At the south of this great city here is a forest full of champaka flowers with a 100 foot ancient stupa with collapsed foundation, originally built by Ashoka.
 The city has a great temple with decorated buildings.
-At the east of this great city two rivers meet forming a dune that is over ten li wide, and it is this place that wealthy people and kings such as Shaliditya come on pilgrimage from ancient times and give alms.
+At the east of this great city two rivers meet forming a dune that is over ten li wide, and it is this place that wealthy people and kings such as Shiladitya come on pilgrimage from ancient times and give alms.
 It is called the Grand Place of Almsgiving.
 Numerous people gather here and bathe at the confluence of two rivers, some drown themselves, believing that this washes away their sins and that it will give them a better rebirth.

 Five hundred li from Prayaga is the country of Kausambi.
 It produces abundant quantities of non-sticky rice and sugarcane.
 The citizens are bold, furious and dedicated to good deeds by custom.
 It has ten deserted and dilapidated Buddhist monasteries, attended by about three hundred monks.
 The country has fifty deva temples and numerous non-Buddhists.
 In the capital, within the palace is a Buddhist temple with a Buddha statue made from sandalwood.
 This Buddha image "emits divine light" sometimes, states Xuanzang.
 He adds that Kausambi is the place that Buddhists text predict is where the Buddha Dharma will come to an end in a distant future, therefore anyone who comes to this place feels sad and "sheds tears" (Li Rongxi translation).

 He headed northeast, crossed Ganges river again, and this came to the country of Vishaka.
 He calls its people sincere and honest by custom, fond of learning.
 It has twenty monasteries and three thousand monks studying Hinayana Buddhism.
 Vishaka has numerous non-Buddhists and over fifty deva temples.